St. Lucia Quarantines Cruise Ship After Measles Case Occurs Onboard

 The Church of Scientology says its members rely on the advice of medical doctors.
 But as The Hollywood Reporter notes, several high-profile Scientologists have spoken out against vaccination.

-As for the fate of the quarantined ship, Marinetraffic.com said Freewinds was moored in St. Lucia Thursday, but it's scheduled to arrive at the Caribbean island of Dominica on Friday.
+As for the fate of the quarantined ship, Marinetraffic.com said Freewinds was moored in St. Lucia on Thursday, but it's scheduled to arrive at the Caribbean island of Dominica on Friday.

 "We have no jurisdiction over their next destination," Fredericks-James told NBC News.